thorben-frank/geomatt/README.md

 We can now evaluate the transferred model by using again the evaluation script in the fashion from before but with adjusted paths

-`python eval.py --model_path ../user_transferred_models/benzene2naphthalene --evaluation_file ../datasets/naphthalene-test.npz --train_file ../datasets/naphthalene-train.npz --N_eval=100`
+`python3 eval.py --model_path ../user_transferred_models/benzene2naphthalene --evaluation_file ../datasets/naphthalene-test.npz --train_file ../datasets/naphthalene-train.npz --N_eval=100`
+## Results
+Here recap the results and link to the appropriate lines in the MD file.

 ## Reproduce the Paper Results using Pretrained Models
 After we have seen the general syntax for the python scripts we now proceed to give a guide on reproducing the results